The Origin of Life: What Are the Possibilities?

 Perhaps the best solution to this dilemma is to conclude that life does not exist.
 Some may insist that is a silly response.
 It is, but it is no sillier than some other suggested responses.
 For instance, some people may say, “Well, we’re here, so option one must have happened.”
 As reasonable as that may seem to the person saying it, it hardly proves that life arose spontaneously.
 One could just as easily say, “Well, we’re here, so option three must have happened.”
 A person who believes in the eternality of the universe could just as easily assert that option two must be true, because we are here.
 This approach commits the informal fallacy of begging the question (i.e., assuming what you are trying to prove while making an argument).

 A better approach might be to assert that the only reason why we have not observed abiogenesis is that it so rarely happens.
 That is a logical possibility, but it has no empirical evidence to support it.
-Belief in abiogenesis is the reason why so much attention is given to the search for evidence for life elsewhere in the universe.
+Belief in abiogenesis is the reason that so much attention is given to the search for evidence of life elsewhere in the universe.
 This search takes many forms, such as programs leading to the discovery of extrasolar planets, planets orbiting other stars.
 So far, we have found about 2,000 other planets, but none are clearly earth-like, that is, suitable for life.
 Another manifestation for the search for life elsewhere is the seemingly never-ending missions to Mars.
 Each mission to Mars reveals no evidence for life on Mars (and frequently shows just the opposite to be the case), which is followed by the next mission that appears to be based upon the premise that we just haven’t looked in the right parts of Mars yet.
 Then there is SETI, the Search for Extraterrestrial Intelligence.
 SETI operates by listening for radio broadcasts from planets orbiting other stars.
 The first SETI program was in 1960.
 Today SETI operates almost continuously, and it has generated a tremendous amount of data.
 What has been the result of all of this data?
 We have found no evidence of any alien transmissions.

 There are other avenues that the search for life elsewhere has pursued.
 Suffice it to say that none have produced any encouraging evidence for life elsewhere.
 Therefore, as far as science has been able to demonstrate thus far, life does not exist anywhere else.
 One may object that all the data are not in.
 That is true, but when are all the data ever in for any question in science?
 By this reasoning, we can never reach a conclusion in science, because some future data might contradict the conclusion that the current data leads to.
 In science, we work with the data that we have in hand.
 Sometimes further data overturns an earlier conclusion.
 That is the nature of science—it changes.
 However, that never can be the justification for reaching the opposite conclusion suggested by the data that we now have.
 Only bias in favor of abiogenesis causes abiogenesis to persist as a real possibility in the minds of many scientists.